Medication Search: Xgeva

 Severe jawbone problems: Denosumab may cause problems with your upper or lower jaw.
 You may be at a higher risk of these problems if you have cancer that has spread to the bones, are taking certain medications (e.g., prednisone, anticancer medications), are having radiation treatments, have poor oral hygiene, or are having a tooth extracted.
 Your doctor may recommend that you see a dentist before starting this medication.
 It is important to practice good oral hygiene while taking this medication.

 Pregnancy: The safety of denosumab for use during pregnancy has not been established.
 Denosumab is not recommended for use during pregnancy.
 If you become pregnant while using this medication, contact your doctor immediately.
-For women taking denosumab, an effective form of birth control should be used during treatment and for at least 5 months after the last dose of denosumab.
+For people who could become pregnant that are taking denosumab, an effective form of birth control should be used during treatment and for at least 5 months after the last dose of denosumab.

-Breast-feeding: Denosumab has not been studied for use by breast-feeding mothers.
+Breast-feeding: Denosumab has not been studied for use by those who are breast-feeding.
 It is not known if denosumab passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
-Denosumab is not recommended for use by women who are breast-feeding.
+If you are breast-feeding and taking this medication, it may affect your baby.
+Denosumab is not recommended for use by people who are breast-feeding.

 Children and adolescents: The safety and effectiveness of using this medication have not been established for children.
 Denosumab is only recommended for adolescents with giant cell tumour of bone whose bones have stopped growing.
 Denosumab has not been studied for use by children and adolescents who have other cancers that have spread to bone.